-13.3 The Contents of Our Milky Way Galaxy
+13.4 The Contents of Our Milky Way Galaxy

 Before we begin this lab, we should briefly introduce (or re-introduce) you to the various types of objects we will be plotting on our map.
 The band of light we call the Milky Way is in fact the sum of the light from billions of faint, and distant stars.
 Stars, and objects containing stars, are what we see with our eye, and those are the types of objects we will be plotting today.
-As you have/will find out in your lecture sessions, the Milky Way and other galaxies like it contain a number of objects that are not stars (such as molecular gas clouds), but these do not emit light that the human eye can detect (though we can infer their presence since they can absorb light!), and we will not be plotting those types of objects we will plot today: Open clusters, Gaseous nebulae, Globular clusters and Galaxies.
-The first three of these all belong to our Milky Way galaxy, while galaxies are "Milky Ways" in their own rite, and are located far beyond the boundaries of the Milky Way.
+As you have/will find out in your lecture sessions, the Milky Way and other galaxies like it contain a number of objects that are not stars (such as molecular gas clouds), but these do not emit light that the human eye can detect (though we can infer their presence since they can absorb light!), and we will not be plotting those types of objects.
+Besides the band of light called the